-Through the annual Authority Monitoring Report setting out the extent to which planning permission has been granted towards the following retail floorspace targets:

-- 1. 3,100 sq.m. (gross) convenience + 8,000 sq.m. (gross) comparison at Market Harborough including 1,500 sq.m. (gross) at Commons Car Park and 2,000 sq.m. (gross) on land off High Street. - 2.
-1,000 sq.m. (gross) convenience + 1,500 sq.m. (gross) comparison at Lutterworth including 1,000 (gross) convenience + 500 sq.m. (gross) comparison as a neighbourhood centre within the Strategic Development Area east of Lutterworth.
+How will it be implemented?
+Through decisions on planning applications in conjunction with the promotion of sites in the Council's ownership or where there is a need to coordinate action on land in multiple ownership.
+How will it be monitored?
+Through the annual Authority Monitoring Report setting out the extent to which planning permission has been granted towards the following retail floorspace targets:- 1.
+3,100 sq.m. (gross) convenience + 8,000 sq.m. (gross) comparison at Market Harborough including 1,500 sq.m. (gross) at Commons Car Park, 2,000 sq.m. (gross) on land off High Street and 4,000 sq.m. (gross) on land off St Mary's Road.
+2. 1,000 sq.m. (gross) convenience + 1,500 sq.m. (gross) comparison at Lutterworth including 1,000 (gross) + 500 sq.m. (gross) comparison as a neighbourhood centre within the Strategic Development Area east of Lutterworth.